-One of the greatest challenges of FICare delivery is for staff to embrace new roles as mentors and supporters to parents, listening to each family to appreciate what really matters to them.
-Moving away from the traditional role of principal care provider may be challenging for staff and ensuring that they are educated and empowered to lead this change is essential to success.
+One of the greatest challenges of FICare delivery is for staff to embrace new roles; supporting families, listening to them and hearing what really matters to them.
+Moving away from the traditional role of principal care provider may be challenging for staff, and ensuring that they are educated and empowered to lead this change is essential to success.